mlnrt/saildrone-2019-antarctica-circumnavigation/README.md

 This work is not a scientific research study based on the data collected during the Saildrone mission in Antarctica in 2019.

-This Jupyter notebook is not the end-product.
+The Jupyter notebook is not the end-product.
 It is only shared to present the code used to generate the visualizations and calculations published in the document presentation.

+The end-product is the data visualization PDF presentation included in the repository.